Bitte-ein-Git/ha_tuya-local/documentation.bak/docs/cloud_api.md

 The Tuya integration integrates all Powered by Tuya devices you have added to the Tuya Smart and Tuya Smart Life apps.

 !!! note
-    🗿• Tuya + uses the cloud to obtain your device's data, making the configuration of devices much simpler.
+    🗿• LocalTuya + uses the cloud to obtain your device's data, making the configuration of devices much simpler.

 ## Configuration of the Tuya IoT Platform